aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 !!! warning

-    When configuring a password on the `wan_overlay_peers` BGP peer group, and in the case where there are multiple pathinders in full-mesh with peering IP addresses overlaping with the `bgp_peer_groups.wan_overlay_peers.listen_range_prefixes` prefixes,
+    When configuring a password on the `wan_overlay_peers` BGP peer group, it may also be required to set a password for the `wan_rr_overlay_peers` BGP peer group.
+    This is required in the case where one or more pathfinders use the same VTEP IP range as the edge routers.
-    it is necessary to also add a password on the `wan_rr_overlay_peers` BGP peer group or the peerings will not come up.
+    If the password is not set, the static BGP peerings between Pathfinders may not come up.

 #### WAN mode